Pineapple bun: Buttered variant

 Many Hong Kong restaurants, such as cha chaan tengs and dai pai dongs, offer an item called a buttered pineapple bun, which is a pineapple bun with a slice of butter stuffed inside.
 They are known in Cantonese as boh loh yau (菠蘿油), in which boh loh means "pineapple", and yau (oil) refers to butter.
-Variants of this include using custard in place of butter.

 Typically the bun is brought hot from the oven to the diner's table, and served halved with a large slab of butter in between the halves.

 Other common variants

 The pineapple bun may come in miniature sizes, it may be used as a bread roll for sandwiches with luncheon meat, or it may be pre-stuffed with red bean paste, custard cream (奶黃), barbecued pork, or a sweet filling of shredded coconut (椰絲) like that in a cocktail bun.
 It is possible to order a "pineapple pineapple bun", actually stuffed with pineapple.

 Japanese melonpan and Korean soboro bread are variants that use the same ingredients for a German streusel-like texture on top, but without resemblance to a pineapple.